Make transparency

 Baringa, Transparency earns trust, and right now there isn't enough of either, 2025

-77% of consumers want to know if content was made by AI in whole or in part.3 70% would rather watch a show or film made by a human than one made by AI.4 The demand for disclosed, human-made content clearly exists.
-What the market lacks is a standard that makes the claim legible and verifiable across the whole supply chain, from production to audience.
+77% of consumers want to know if content was made by AI in whole or in part.3 70% would rather watch a show or film made by a human than one made by AI.4 What the market lacks is a way to make that claim and have it checked.
 HPF provides it.
+The classification starts in the paperwork and travels with the film, so a platform can show it at the point of viewing.

 77%